-One of the most significant decisions in later life is choosing when to retire.
-The decision can be even more complicated when you have child support obligations.
-Many people are surprised when they find out that retirement does not mean the end of their child support payments.
-Retiring, collecting a pension, and taking IRA withdrawals usually mean reducing your income.
-Unfortunately for child support payors, this reduction in income is generally considered to be voluntary.
+One of the most financially significant decisions later in life is choosing when to retire.
+After all, retirement entails potentially reduced income while navigating new expenses that may arise such as assisted living care.
+While determining when to retire is financially viable is a difficult one, it can be even more complicated when you have child support obligations.
+Many people are surprised when they learn that retirement does not automatically reduce child support.
+Retiring, collecting a pension, and taking IRA withdrawals usually mean reduced income.
+Unfortunately for child support payors, this reduced income is generally considered to be voluntary by the family court.

-If you are paying or owe child support, you may find that California family courts will not reduce your child support obligation based on your voluntary reduction of income.
-However, in some cases, the drop in income associated with your retirement can be sufficient grounds for a modification of court-ordered child support.
+If you are paying or owe child support, the court will not reduce your child support based on a voluntary reduction in income.
+However, in some cases, the drop in income associated with retirement can be sufficient grounds for a modification of court-ordered child support.

 In considering whether your decision to retire will justify a reduction in child support, the first question the court will ask is whether the decision to retire was voluntary.
-The family courts in California want to make sure that you are not retiring only to reduce child support payments.
-The family court will consider your retirement to be a voluntary reduction in income if you are young and healthy enough to continue to work.
-On the other hand, if you are at retirement age and physically limited, you have a much stronger argument that could convince the court to order a reduction in support.
+The Placer County family court wants to make sure that you are not retiring only to reduce child support payments.
+Accordingly, the California family court will consider your retirement to be a voluntary reduction in income if you are young and healthy enough to continue to work.
+On the other hand, if you are at retirement age and in poor health, you have a much stronger argument that your retirement is not voluntary.

-The next question is whether you are taking any steps to mitigate the loss of income you experience by retiring.
-The judge will want to know if you are working a second job or have found another way to supplement your pension.
-If you have any additional income sources, a family court can consider the supplemental income in conjunction with your pension, in determining the amount to be reduced.
+The next question is whether you are taking any steps to mitigate reduced income due to retirement.
+The judge will want to know whether you have another way to supplement your retirement income.
+If you have any additional income sources, the family court can consider the supplemental income in conjunction with your pension in determining the amount of reduced child support.

-In conclusion, the key is to avoid the impression that you are only retiring to avoid paying child support.
-To get a reduction in child support, you need a strong reason why you plan to retire (if you have not already), and you may need to mitigate your loss of income.
+The key is to avoid the impression that you are only retiring to reduce child support.
+To get a reduction in child support, you need a strong reason why you plan to retire (if you have not already), and you may need to mitigate your retirement income.
 If you are considering retiring while you are subject to a child support order, you should carefully look into the ramifications before you retire.
-Consider a consultation with a California family law attorney who can analyze the circumstances, the relevant law, and help you make a wise decision so that you can fully enjoy your retirement.